-There are six parts to the Subject SP2 course.
+There are six parts to the Subject SP4 course.
 The parts cover related topics and are broken down into chapters.
-At the end of each part there is an assignment testing the material from that part.

 The following table shows how the parts and chapters relate to each other.
-The final two columns show how the chapters relate to the X Assignments and to the days of the regular tutorials.
-We have also given you a broad indication of the length of each chapter.
+The final column shows how the chapters relate to the days of the regular tutorials.
 This table should help you plan your progress across the study session.